SPONSOR an EXOTIC BIRD

 Fez

-We've had Golden Pheasants before, but never a juvenile.
-He may not know how gorgeous he is going to become, but we do!
+We've had Golden Pheasants before, but have never a juvenile.
+You can see now how gorgeous he has become!
 We took this young one in from the local wildlife clinic since he cannot live in the wild in the harsh New England conditions.
+He has since befriended our other pheasants and is living happily in the peacock house with the rest of the gang!
 All he needs is a sponsor!

-Although Ring Necked Pheasants can be found throughout New England our guy Larry came to us from New York City.
+Although Ring Necked Pheasants can be found throughout New England, our guy Larry came to us from New York City.
 He was molting when he arrived and it was pheasant hunting season in Rhode Island, so we kept him safe during the winter months.
+After taking him in, we discovered a compound fracture in his leg, deeming him non-releasable.
 Larry made friends quickly and now call West Place his permanent home.
 Sponsor our masked superhero today!

 Larry